aws-solutions-library-samples/guidance-for-aws-deepracer-event-management/README.md

 #### Configure the local development environment

-**Note:** You will need to have your local development environment setup to access AWS
+**Note:** You will need to have your local development environment setup/authenticated with AWS

 ```sh
 make local.config